Learn some Earth Day Fun Facts For Kids of all ages! We're sharing the history of the holiday along with other fun trivia questions.

 - One person creates almost five pounds of trash per day.

-- Cardboard boxes can be recycled at least seven times.
+- Recycling facilities can reuse cardboard boxes at least seven times.

 - One-third of plant and animal species could be gone in 50 years.